ncase/improv-wip/HowToUse.md

 (takes no options)

-##Actually Friggin' USING Improv.js
+##Actually Using Improv.js

-For this example, I'll be using the [Most Basic Demo](http://ncase.me/improv-wip/demos/basic/basic.html).
+This next example comes from [Most Basic Demo](http://ncase.me/improv-wip/demos/basic/basic.html).
 First, you need an HTML element somewhere containing the markup you want to become interactive.
 Remember to give it an ID.

     <div id="editor">
 	Let's make our box